Ahmedh27/Kudos-Board/README.md

-# Kudos-Board
-Project #5: Kudos Board
-📝 `NOTE` Use this template to initialize the contents of a README.md file for your application.
-As you work on your assignment over the course of the week, update the required or stretch features lists to indicate which features you have completed by changing `[ ]` to `[x]`. (🚫 Remove this paragraph before submitting your assignment.)

 ## Unit Assignment: Kudos Board

 Team Member Names:Ahmed Hamouda, Larnelle Ankuda, Morgan Villanueva

 Pod Instructor Name: Devarsh Thaker

 Deployed Application (optional): [Kudos Board Deployed Site](ADD_LINK_HERE)